harleigh/react-wiat4CustomReportGenerator/README.md

-Simply learning React; a form where a user can submit a file, javascript to open the file and peek into the file
+generate a custom report from a wiat4 exam via data stored in a csv